 DISCREET,a new class of drug coating utilizing an amino acid (PEA) carrier from DSM, a global leader in biomedical materials science and regenerative medicine, provides high mechanical integrity and promotes healing.
 Designed for direct senting, it resists damage which may be encountered when crossing calcified and tortuous anatomy, ensuring complete and consistent drug elution to the target lesion.

-Once delivered to the target lesion, 213 µg/cm2 of sirolimus is eluted to the vessel wall over 60-days, with full bioresporption of the drug carrier within 12-months.
-Unlike other bioresorbable drug carriers, the molecular weight of DISCREET remains constant during resorption, ensuring consistent and complete drug elution without bulk degradation or drug burst release.
+Once delivered to the target lesion, 213 µg/cm2 of sirolimus is eluted to the vessel wall over 60 days, with full bioresporption of the drug carrier occurring within 12 months.

 Safe and Durable Outcomes